VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 ### Troubleshooting

 * If the backup is slow, then try setting higher value for `-concurrency` flag.
 This will increase the number of concurrent workers that upload data to backup storage.
-* If `vmbackup` eats all the network bandwidth, then set `-concurrency` to 1.
-This should reduce network bandwidth usage.
+* If `vmbackup` eats all the network bandwidth, then set `-maxBytesPerSecond` to the desired value.
 * If `vmbackup` has been interrupted due to temporary error, then just restart it with the same args.
 It will resume the backup process.